TriForceX/BootstrapExtended/README.md

 # Custom Bootstrap 3 Base
-Websites responsive base structure with small reusable parts of source code or functions for HTML use.
+Websites base structure with small reusable parts of source code or functions for HTML use.

 # Functions & Code Pieces
 * Lightbox Launch (SwipeboxInit)